"A good hole is one that poses a question in the player’s mind the moment he gets to the tee to play it."

 Past the age of 18, he was faced with a choice between golf and study and chose study by enrolling in the Faculty of Architecture in Florence.

-In 2014, the first direct assignment to build a new golf facility, The Livorno Golf Club later became the City Golf pilot project.
+2014 the first direct assignment to build a new golf facility, The Livorno Golf Club which later became the City Golf pilot project.

-In 2018, he was appointed by CONI as the Regional Deputy Technician for Sports Facilities.
+2018 he is appointed by CONI as the Regional Deputy Technician for Sports Facilities.

-Since 2018, he has been a lecturer at the National School of Golf with the class “The Architecture of Golf Courses.”
+2018 is a lecturer at the National School of Golf with the lecture “The Architecture of Golf Courses.”

-In 2020, planning begins for the first golf course in Montenegro, the Brskovo Golf Club
+2020 planning begins for Montenegro’s first golf course, Brskovo Golf Club

-In 2023 Executive Design of 6 holes under the NRP for the regeneration and completion to 18 holes of the Golf Club le Miniere located in Cavriglia.
+2023 Executive Design of 6 holes within the NRP for the regeneration and completion to 18 holes of the Golf Club le Miniere located in Cavriglia.

 Umberto Franceschi